Entrepreneurship and Innovation

 minor and concentrations in entrepreneurship

-- Concentration in Entrepreneurship for Marketing majors (ENTC)
+- Entrepreneurship and Innovation concentration for Marketing majors (ENTC)

-- Entrepreneurship and Innovation Minor for Business majors (ETB)
+- Entrepreneurship and Innovation Minor for Business and Industrial Engineering Majors (ETB)

 The key aim of the entrepreneurship major is to instill an entrepreneurial mindset in our students regardless of the career path they will pursue.
 It is that entrepreneurial mindset and spirit that creates value and new economic activity in the Tampa Bay area and beyond.
 The program is available on every USF campus.
 Some of the beyond-the-books learning opportunities this program offers include: